aragon/osx/DEPLOYMENT_CHECKLIST.md

 - [ ] Check if the `PluginRepoRegistry` set in the `PluginSetupProcessor`
 - [ ] Check if the `DAORegistry` set in the `DAOFactory`
 - [ ] Check if the `PluginSetupProcessor` set in the `DAOFactory`
+- [ ] Check that the versions (and eventual `PlaceholderSetup` builds) are published correctly in the `token-voting-repo`, `address-list-voting-repo`, `multisig-repo`, and `admin-repo` and are synchronized across all supported networks.

 ### Permissions